Rahul-404/HR-Analytics/README.md

 ## Dataset:

-This [dataset](https://datahack.analyticsvidhya.com/contest/wns-analytics-hackathon-2018-1/) is of Hackathon organized by Analytics Vidhya platform
+This [dataset](https://datahack.analyticsvidhya.com/contest/wns-analytics-hackathon-2018-1/) is from Hackathon organized by Analytics Vidhya platform

 ## Description: